huntdatacenter/docs/docs/faq/internal-transfer.md

 ## Internal Kista

 ### Can I transfer data directly to other labs?
-Yes and no. Direct transfers between labs are blocked.
+Yes and no. Direct transfers between labs are blocked by default.
 However, you can transfer data to other labs using our internal kista service.

 ### What is an internal kista?
 Internal kista is our service for simple and secure data transfers between two labs.
 One lab make data available (uploader) to another lab that can download the data (downloader).
 The transfer take place on SFTP servers dedicated to the specific data transaction.